-Tech Talker teams up with Everyday Einstein to explain quantum computers -- and tackle all those conspiracy theories you may have heard about their computing power.
+Tech Talker teams up with Ask Science to explain quantum computers -- and tackle all those conspiracy theories you may have heard about their computing power.

-If you've read or listened to Everyday Einstein's episode on quantum computing, you probably find yourself left with more questions than answers.
+If you've read or listened to Ask Science's episode on quantum computing, you probably find yourself left with more questions than answers.
 You're not alone.
 Quantum computing is such a complex idea, it stumps even the brightest scientific minds.

 But for our practical purposes, the main question is: How is a quantum computer different than your laptop or desktop?

 Well, a normal computer uses bits (1's and 0's) which are generally stored on transistors.
 Normal computers use bits to execute code, store pictures, play music, check Facebook, and pretty much everything you can think of.
 Quantum computers store their information as qubits or quantum bits.
 Quantum bits are pretty tricky, because they can be a 0, or a 1, or both!
 This is called superposition.